 What they know is important.
 What they do with that knowledge is critical.
 You want the Information Dream Team in your booth.
 Whatever the question, there’s someone there who has an answer, can get an answer, and lives to share that information.

 Just knowing stuff isn’t enough.
 Each staffer must capture every sweet, savory nugget of information the attendee shares.
 Everyone thinks they’ll remember that game-changing conversation from Day 1.
-By Day 3, they couldn’t tell you their spouse’s middle name even if you gave them the first three letters.
+By Day 3, they couldn’t tell you their own spouse’s middle name even if you gave them the first three letters.

 Trade shows are exhausting physically and mentally.
-There is zero chance you’ll remember the details even if you have Sheldon Cooper’s eidetic memory.
+There is zero chance you’ll remember the details even if you have an eidetic memory.
 Honestly, the lead retrieval system doesn’t matter.
 What matters is having a system your group understands and follows.
 You can’t be a namby-pamby about this.
 There should be consequences for not adhering to the information capture process.

 Trade shows are a battlefield with winners and losers.
 On that battlefield, strategy and implementation trumps raw brute strength every time.
 What are the goals?
 Is everyone clear about them?
 At a minimum, there should be a strategy and planning “booth camp” meeting before the show.
 Then, there should be an alignment meetings every day before the show opens.
 Some companies even have meetings after the show hall closes to review leads, answer questions, and prepare for the next day.

 More than anything, you have to be flexible.
-What you thought would be the “go to” product or service at the show may take a backseat based on attendee feedback.
-Then there’s going to be a wildcard.
+What you thought would be the “go-to” product or service at the show may take a backseat based on attendee feedback.
+Then there’s going to be a wild card.
 Often, it’s an evolutionary or transformational new product or service introduced by a competitor.
 At that point, you have to decide if your show strategy changes.

 When it comes to trade show staffs, you get what you tolerate.
 When you expect more, your team will rise to the challenge.
-So… set clear expectations, communicate your goals, plan your strategy, and manage the environment, the days, and your post-show communication.
+Set clear expectations, communicate your goals, plan your strategy, and manage the environment, the days, and your post-show communication.
 It’s not easy, but your team (and your boss) will sing your praises when it’s “Go Time!”

 Based in Portland, Oregon, Classic Exhibits Inc. designs and manufacturers portable, modular, and custom-hybrid exhibit solutions.
 Classic Exhibits products are represented by an extensive distributor network in North America and in select International markets.
 For more information, contact us at 866-652-2100 or www.classicexhibits.com.